-Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action Gypsy and Traveller Pitches - 10 Office and Business sqm - 45,000 Growth Area 3: Net new homes - 1,167 Travelling Showpeople Plots - 5 Office sqm - 1,000 Food retail sqm - 1,900 Growth Areas 1 - 3: Windfall Allowance 2021-2036 - 1,200 (4)Windfall allowance for years I - 5 in Local Plan Trajectory falls below 100 dwellings in any given year.
+Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action Gypsy and Traveller Pitches - 10 Office and Business sqm - 45,000 Growth Area 3: Net new homes - 1,167 Travelling Showpeople Plots - 5 Office sqm - 1,000 Food retail sqm - 1,900 Food retail sqm - 1,900 Windfall Allowance 2021-2036 - 1,200 (4)Windfall allowance for years 1 - 5 in Local Plan Trajectory falls below 100 dwellings in any given year.
 (5) Area of Grade 3a or above agricultural land lost from windfall development exceeds 3% of the total Grade 3 land or above in Chelmsford as at the beginning of the Local Plan period (excluding allocated sites). onwards.
 (5) Consider how the Council can contribute to measures to prevent the loss of Grade 3a or above land in agricultural use.
-(1 - 5) Consider whether the Policy requirement itself needs to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy \$13.
-Strategic Policy S8 - Delivering Economic Growth 1, 3 Covered by other indicators within the monitoring framework - - -
+(1 - 5) Consider whether the Policy requirement itself needs to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.
+Strategic Policy S8 - Delivering Economic Growth r, 3 Covered by other indicators within the monitoring framework ı ı 1